J71 Autopark

 3. Rotten Green Switch (RGS) 4.
 RGS Disassembled

-This article was not done by me (Oemy), but I thought it should be made availible for those that have the Autopark feature.
+This article was not done by me (Oemy), but I thought it should be made available for those who have the Autopark feature.
 All the information and photos are the work of Roger Haag AKA-oldusedbear.
-This article is just for information only and if you need help in solving a J71 Autopark problem you need to contact Roger by Email oldusedbear@oemys-performance.com.
+This article is just for information only and if you need help in solving a J71 Autopark problem you need to contact Roger by Email Oldusedbear@RVautopark or you can check out his web site www.rvautopark.com

 If you Email oldusedbear please include the following in your email:

 1. Your email address.
-This is important in cases were you are using and alternate Email address.
-IE - Your using you moms computer.
+This is important in cases where you are using an alternate Email address.
+IE - You're using your mom's computer.

 2. Year, Make & Model of your RV.
 This is important as he needs to ID the version of Autopark you have.